Your request is being processed, please wait.

 The average Canadian household wastes approximately $1,766 worth of food annually (40 per cent of the food produced in Canada).
 That’s over $46 million of food wasted in Airdrie alone!

-Why does it matter if organics end up in the landfill?
+Why does it matter if food ends up in the landfill?

 • Organize your fridge with most perishable foods in one area.
 Check out our downloadable fridge makeover sheet (PDF).

 • Get creative with leftovers, like using them to make frittata, soup or a casserole.
-Try our delicious use-it-up frittata recipe (PDF).
+Try this delicious use-it-up frittata recipe (PDF).

 • Make a weekly meal plan before you go shopping